Masked Gradient-Based Causal Structure Learning: Introduction

-More recently, \citet{zheng2018dags} has proposed NOTEARS, a score-based method that formulates the combinatorial optimization problem as a continuous one using a novel smooth characterization on acyclicity.
-NOTEARS is specifically designed for linear Structural Equation Models (SEMs).
-Subsequent works DAG-GNN \citep{Yu19DAGGNN} and GraN-DAG \citep{Lachapelle2019grandag} have extended it to nonlinear cases where Neural Networks (NNs) are used to model causal relationships.
-With a proper score function, these methods can utilize continuous optimization methods to estimate the causal structure through the {\it weighted} adjacency matrices.
-However, to guarantee that such a matrix indeed indicates the causal structure, NOTEARS and DAG-GNN assume specific forms of SEMs, while GraN-DAG uses the NN weights to obtain an equivalent weighted adjacency matrix that may require much extra effort to construct with other model functions such as polynomial functions and convolutional NNs.
-Further, numeric optimization methods usually result in a matrix with a number of entries near zero but not exactly zero.
-It becomes key to finding a proper threshold to identify edges from the estimated entries, but no principled approach exists yet.
+More recently, \citet{zheng2018dags} have proposed NOTEARS, a score-based method that formulates the structure learning problem of linear Structural Equation Models (SEMs) as a continuous one using a smooth characterization of acyclicity.
+Subsequent works such as DAG-GNN \citep{Yu19DAGGNN} and GraN-DAG \citep{Lachapelle2019grandag} have extended it to handle nonlinear cases.
+With smooth score functions, these methods utilize gradient-based optimization to learn DAGs by estimating some {\it weighted} graph adjacency matrices.
+NOTEARS and DAG-GNN assume specific forms of SEMs where weighted adjacency matrices naturally exist; their performance usually degrades when the data model does not follow these forms.
+GraN-DAG uses path products to construct an equivalent weighted matrix representing the estimated graph, which generally requires much effort to obtain explicitly given a particular model function.
+Notice that choosing a right model function to fit the underlying relationships plays an important role in these methods, since the adopted score functions rely on reconstructed observations.
+For example, it was shown in \citet{Zhu2020causal} that GraN-DAG performed poorly on linear SEMs but could be much improved by modifying it with linear model functions.
+In addition, numeric methods usually result in a number of estimated entries in a contiguous region near zero; it becomes key to picking a proper threshold to obtain exact DAGs while keeping most, if not all, true positives, but current gradient-based approaches mostly rely on prior knowledge or human experience.